Best USD exchange shops in Tokyo for 2026: ranked with live data

 - ✅ Use Travelex if you need rare currencies (TWD, THB, VND, IDR, MYR, NZD).

-- ⚠️ Skip Shinhan Bank Japan, Daikoku, and pawn-shop FX windows for the bulk of USD exchange.
+- ⚠️ Skip Shinhan Bank Japan, Daikoku, and pawn-shop FX windows for the bulk of your USD exchange.

 Frequently asked questions